Home | Scholarships, Grants, and Financial Aid

 The vision of the United Methodist Higher Education Foundation (UMHEF) is that it be economically possible for any qualified United Methodist student to attend college.
 Preference is given to students enrolled or planning to enroll in a full-time degree program (graduate or undergraduate) at a regionally accredited United Methodist-related college, university, or seminary in the United States.
 Visit the following websites for more information on scholarships:

-The General Board of Higher Education & Ministry (GBHEM) offers financial aid to United Methodist students pursuing undergraduate and graduate degrees.
-Deadline to submit applications is March 30, 2023.
+The General Board of Higher Education & Ministry (GBHEM) offers other financial aid to United Methodist students pursuing undergraduate and graduate degrees.
+Scholarships are offered in three categories: General Scholarships, Historic Black College and University Scholarships, and Ministry Scholarships.
+The deadline to apply is March 31, 2025, see website for details.

 The East Ohio Conference Board of Ministry offers a scholarship to students attending University Senate-approved seminaries.
-Learn more and apply by April 15, 2022.
+Learn more and apply by April 15, 2024.

 Forum for Theological Exploration provides grants and fellowships to cultivate tomorrow’s leaders, pastors, and theological educators.